elfiegxf/MachineLearning/README.md

 	Python (>= 2.7 or >= 3.3),
 	NumPy (>= 1.8.2),
 	SciPy (>= 0.13.3).
-	Sklearn packages. //for preprocessing the txt files. matplotlib. //for plot
+	Sklearn. //for preprocessing the txt files.
+	matplotlib. //for plot

 	-To install sklearn packakges, type in terminal using pip: